 Sealing all of me in love for you;

 Oh! are tombs called shrines too?

 Poets and politics

 Hamid is part of Kashmir’s growing but scattered band of poets and writers who are training their eyes on the situation in Kashmir.
-While not much of Kashmir’s literary response to the scrapping statehood for Jammu and Kashmir is known, the decision of August 5, 2019 has invariably seen this young generation of poets drifting towards starker themes like identity, hopelessness, and the future.
+While not much of Kashmir’s literary response to the scrapping of statehood for Jammu and Kashmir is known, the decision of August 5, 2019, has invariably seen this young generation of poets drifting towards starker themes like identity, hopelessness, and the future.

 “There’s a famous saying that if a poet is not reflecting the situation of his time, he should be sent to exile,” said Akeel Mohiuddin, a 28-year-old Urdu poet from North Kashmir’s Bandipora district.

 Since 2018, Mohiuddin has been doing his bit to fill that void in Kashmir’s literary scene.
 “Most of the contemporary poetry in Kashmir does not reflect ground realities,” he said.
 The silence has been stark in the context of the loss of Jammu and Kashmir’s special status and subsequent changes in laws governing the erstwhile state, he added.

 There are many reasons for this, Mohiuddin said.
 “If you are writing overtly political or resistance poetry, you’ll never be recognised by the government.
 There’s also an element of fear.
 Since there’s no money and fame if you are not a government-recognised poet, most of them avoid writing about ground realities.”

 But Mohiuddin, a post-graduate in statistics, represents the emergence of an alternate poetic culture.
 He knows the kind of poetry he writes will not earn him a living.
 “It’s a passion for me but at the same time it’s a burden,” he said.
 “I know I need to do something else for my livelihood but I will keep writing.”